 Overview

 This article explains how to create a free account at Cloudflare and configure your DreamHost nameserver records to point to Cloudflare.
-View the following for further details on the free Cloudflare plan:

 This article assumes you have purchased your domain registration at DreamHost and are updating your domain's nameservers to point to Cloudflare.